Multi-Jet Production in Deep Inelastic Scattering with Pythia: Conclusion

 \section{Conclusion}

 In this work, we have presented an implementation of multi-jet merging in DIS with \pythia, using the \vincia antenna-shower framework.
 We have employed the CKKW-L and UMEPS algorithms with parton-level event input from \sherpa and cross-checked the results using hard processes from \madgraph.
 We have studied the effects of different factorization and renormalization-scale choices along with different merging-scale prescriptions.
-We found that cross sections for $N$-jet production converge when we included events up to $N+1$ partons in the merging algorithms.
+We found that cross sections for $N$-jet production started to level off when we included events up to $N+1$ partons in the merging algorithms indicating that it is important to account also for sub-leading jet kinematics when studying jet production in DIS.
 Comparing the results to experimental data from the H1 collaboration, we find good agreement of differential multi-jet cross sections across a wide range of photon virtualities.

 In case of CKKW-L merging we studied two different merging scales, a fixed one and a $Q^2$-dependent option referred to as dynamic merging scale.
 In case of the former the renormalization and factorization scales accounted also for the transverse momentum of the produced partons to partly capture the idea of the dynamic merging scale where the part of the phase space with high-$p_{\mathrm{T}}$ partons and low $Q^2$ would be mainly covered by the hard partons instead of parton shower.
-Indeed, we found that the resulting cross sections were very similar with these approaches.
-However, we found that the fixed merging scale lead to an increased sensitivity to the value of the merging scale compared to the dynamic setting.
+Indeed, we found that the resulting cross sections were quite similar with these approaches.
+However, we found that the fixed merging scale lead to an increased sensitivity to the value of the merging scale compared to the dynamic setting and that the resulting $p_{\mathrm{T}}$-slope was slightly steeper.
 In case of UMEPS we could only use the fixed merging scale option.
 This algorithm lead to a more stable cross sections against the merging scale variations.
 However, the agreement with the H1 data was somewhat worse than with CKKW-L for inclusive and dijet production at high $p_{\mathrm{T}}$.

 In case of inclusive and dijet production we noticed that it was necessary to include hard events with three partons in the final states to get converging cross sections and a good agreement with the H1 data.
 In case of inclusive jet cross section this might be somewhat surprising but it is good to keep in mind that in the Breit frame the Born-level events will not contain any outgoing partons at high $p_{\mathrm{T}}$.
 In case of tri-jet production, the higher-multiplicity parton-level events still improved the description of the data, especially with merging prescriptions using a fixed merging-scale.
 These observations indicate that for modelling jet production in DIS at moderate $Q^2$, it is important to account also for the kinematics of the sub-leading jets as was pointed out in ref.~\cite{Carli_2010}.